How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 Choose the “Postname” option, as this is the best for SEO, keeping your URLs short.

-Update Your User Information
+How To Update Your User Profile In WordPress

-Under “Users” add your name and details.
+When you’re in the WordPress dashboard, go under “Users” to add your name and details.

-You may want to head over to Gravatar to set up your profile (for free) which can be connected to your User account.
+You may want to head over to Gravatar to set up your profile (for free), which can be connected to your User account.

 This is useful if your theme has an author highlight for each post (usually at the bottom) and pulls it directly from Gravatar.